 A Sense of Conspiracy: Notes on The Tom Woods Show, Episode 1810

 Citing a recent post by Sammeroff, Woods begins by expressing his concern about the “conspiratorial mindset.”
-(Woods does not name the post in question, but it appears to be Sammeroff’s Mises.org article of 12/16/2020: https://mises.org/wire/why-people-dont-trust-pfizers-covid-vaccine.)
+(Note: Woods does not name the post in question, but it appears to be Sammeroff’s Mises.org article of 12/16/2020: https://mises.org/wire/why-people-dont-trust-pfizers-covid-vaccine.)
 Woods argues that the conspiratorial mindset tends to oversimplify the problems we face.
 He then asks Sammeroff to elaborate on this idea of a grand global conspiracy (GGC).

 In response, Sammeroff makes a distinction between “individual conspiracies,” some of which are verifiable, on the one hand, and GGC, on the other.
 He defines GGC as the belief that all conspiracies are interconnected and perpetrated by the same group of people sharing the same goal, i.e., a world state.
 Curiously, Sammeroff says that he would not be surprised if GGC turns out to be true.
 He also says he would not be surprised if the September 11th attacks were really an inside job.
 Why would this not surprise him?
 He does not say.

 Believing that his understanding of economic incentives succeeds where GGC fails, Sammeroff proceeds to psychologize people who believe in GGC.
 He asserts that the appeal of GGC is the comfort one gets in believing that destructive government policies and transformations of society are attributable to a group of identifiable conspirators.
-Here, comfort is to be found in the attendant belief that we now have a silver bullet for dealing with this menace.
+Here, comfort is found in the attendant belief that we now have a silver bullet for dealing with this menace.
 The solution becomes a simple matter of exposing the conspirators and removing them from power.
 If only solving the world’s problems were that simple, Sammeroff laments.

-Woods ponders the absurdities of the ongoing pandemic response.
+Woods considers the absurdities of the pandemic response.
 “I wish it were a grand conspiracy,” he says, “because then at least it would make sense.”
-He, of course, refers to the goings-on which have generated a tremendous amount of theorizing as of late (e.g., state officials contradicting themselves, censoring dissidents, moving the goalposts, etc.).
+He, of course, refers to goings-on which have generated a tremendous amount of theorizing as of late (e.g., state officials contradicting themselves, censoring dissidents, moving the goalposts, etc.).
 Woods says he understands why, under these circumstances, people would entertain conspiracy theories, if only to make sense of all the nonsense.

-In this case, even if we were to arrest the bad actors, the people who take their place in the government and elsewhere are likely to be just as bad, if not worse, because probably they hold the same statist views.
+In this case, even if we were to arrest the bad actors, the people who take their place in government and elsewhere are likely to be just as bad, if not worse, because probably they hold the same statist views.
 In other words, without a fundamental change in culture, which is upstream of politics, a mere changing of the guard can only produce similar results.

 Woods illustrates the point by noting the tendency among “conspiracy theorists” to focus on the Council on Foreign Relations, a nonpartisan think tank dedicated to discussing foreign policy issues:

 “There’s a lot of emphasis placed on the Council on Foreign Relations (CFR) in the United States and look at all these people who are in the CFR—like that’s a place where they all get together to conspire.
 But I think that has it reversed.
 The sorts of people who are invited to join the CFR are the people who already think a certain way.
 They don’t have to get together and conspire; they are already all the same person.
 So, I think that’s the wrong emphasis.
 I would rather just say these people have extremely destructive ideas and they may as well all be clones of each other.
-But it’s mere happenstance that they belong to the CFR. …If there were no CFR tomorrow, *ZIP* [nothing] would be improved in U.S. foreign policy—nothing!
+But it’s mere happenstance that they belong to the CFR. …If there were no CFR tomorrow, *ZIP* [nothing] would be improved in U.S. foreign policy—nothing!”

 Woods and Sammeroff agree.
 Belief in GGC is not only too simple, but also “too optimistic,” because in the mind of the true believer we need only expose the conspirators and remove them from power in order to save the day.
 But this conspiratorial mindset does nothing to address the statist ideas at the root of our most pressing problems—ideas which transcend any conspiratorial group, real or imaginary.